Message from our Secretary - 21 July 2023

 The strength of the Village Society is in its members.
 The larger and more active the Society is, the more our opinions will be respected.
 When controversial issues arise, the Society can mobilise suitable opposition to any threat to our environment.
 Like any society, the management of the work has to be organised and is usually done by the committee whose number averages around twelve to fourteen.

 In 2014 your Society adopted the Village Sign for its logo.
 The Society commissioned and paid for the sign, which stands close to the Green, several years beforehand.
 The Society's Constitution was also updated at the AGM in 2018 and can be viewed below.

 In recent years the Village Society has given grants to local schoolchildren towards educational trips.
 We have put together guidelines and an application form which can be accessed by clicking on the document links at the bottom of this page.
 We have also given several donations to the local primary school to help with their projects, such as the outside library in 2017/2018.
 More recently, we have helped arrange and also fund the start up of tennis for year 5 puplis from the School to play on a local tennis court in the village.

 Lastly, we purchase and put up the hanging baskets you see along the main road in summer every year; organise, erect and decorate the Christmas tree every December which stands just across from the Hare pub near to the Green and continue to plant new bulbs for Spring which now regularly flower along the grass verges close to the village sign.

 We hope as many households in the Village as possible will become members of the Society.
 The subscription rate is just £5 a year, per household.

 There are two forms below for your use:

-1. A membership form which enables us to record your membership details, send you a membership card and contact you with any general membership communications (via email).
+1. A membership form which enables us to record your membership details and to contact you with any general LGVS communications (these are always via email).

 The details on the membership form can be emailed to - firstname.lastname@example.org or posted to: